If you write #! / Usr / bin / swift in your head

 var ret = stdOutOfCommand("/bin/ls", arguments: ["hoge/"])

-In the case of interactive (request input) format, use waitForDataInBackgroundAndNotify ()
+In the case of interactive (request input) format, use waitForDataInBackgroundAndNotify () to notify that it is a background wait.

-NSNotificationCenter needs to receive NSFileHandleDataAvailableNotification
+NSNotificationCenter needs to receive NSFileHandleDataAvailableNotification.

-If you want to wait until the task finishes, wait with task.waitUntilExit ()
+If you want to wait until the task finishes, wait with task.waitUntilExit ().

-The exit status can be obtained with task.terminationStatus
+The exit status can be obtained with task.terminationStatus.

-In the example below, the input is controlled using NSFileHandle.fileHandleWithStandardInput ()
+In the example below, the input is controlled using NSFileHandle.fileHandleWithStandardInput ().

 func printFlush(message: String) {